 - St Petroc’s B&B – £95 per night – This old-fashioned stonehouse B&B is so cute and is the perfect holiday home for any trip to Cornwall.

-- Bedruthan Steps Hotel – £160 per night – This is the closest hotel to the Bedruthan Steps and is just four minutes from the beach.
+- Bedruthan Steps Hotel – £160 per night – This is the closest hotel to Bedruthan Steps and is just four minutes from the beach.
 The views from here are outstanding.

 - The Scarlett Hotel – £430 per night – This is one of the most luxurious hotels in all of Cornwall.
-If you want to treat yourself to the next level while visiting the Bedruthan Steps you really can’t go wrong with the Scarlett Hotel.
+If you want to treat yourself to the next level while visiting Bedruthan Steps you really can’t go wrong with the Scarlett Hotel.

-Every time I visit Cornwall I come across a view that truly takes my breath away – on my most recent trip that honour went to the Bedruthan Steps.
+Every time I visit Cornwall I come across a view that truly takes my breath away – on my most recent trip that honour went to Bedruthan Steps.